What Proof of Play Do I Need for Casino Cruise Comps?

 • host correspondence confirming offers or comp eligibility

-• official casino mailers (digital or scanned)
+• official casino mailers (digital or scanned) with your details

-• online casino account screenshots showing active offers
+• online casino account screenshots showing active offers in your name

 Proof That Commonly Fails